Hit Record — Course Admin

 Instagram — Reels Camera

 Same native-filming logic as TikTok.
 If your audience lives on Instagram, film directly in the Reels camera when you can.
-For more complex edits, film in your camera app and import to Instagram after editing in CapCut.
+For complex edits, film in your camera and edit in CapCut first.

 Which app should I use?
 Start with TikTok native for simple videos.
 Learn CapCut for anything more complex.
 You don't need both InShot and CapCut — pick one and get good at it.
 The best app is the one you'll actually use.